HISTORY OF WOODINVILLE FAMILY PRESCHOOL

 During the 2002-03 school year our guinea pig, Teddy, died.
 The children decorated his empty cage, and we made a book from their letters and art.
 Our long-time dream to offer not one but two infant classes became a reality, although we faced enrollment challenges.
 As a result, a Shopping Extravaganza was held in the spring of 2003 to supplement our budget.
 As part of this event, a cookbook was developed and additional memory tiles were sold to complete the installation in the resource room and to begin adding tiles to the upper room.
 A highlight of the year was again receiving reaccreditation of our program by the National Association for the Education of Young Children.
 The Pre-K graduating class of 2004 gave the preschool a new dishwasher, for which we are most appreciative.

 Enrollment, particularly in the two infant classes, continued to challenge us during the 2004-05 school year.
 As we began to look at ways to better meet the needs of our families, we implemented the Job Options Program (JOP).
 We recognized that there are families who wish to be part of our preschool community but are unable to hold a preschool job for a variety of reasons.
 The decision was made to contract for the jobs previously performed by the following committees: lawn and grounds care, facility management, and inventory and purchasing.
 These 15 jobs became available for the JOP, allowing families to help fund the cost of outsourcing these jobs rather than doing the work themselves.
-We also realized that sibling child care is an issue for some families who would like to participate in our program, resulting in the implementation of Child Care Connections (CCC).
-Through the informal, unofficial CCC program, parents can look to our website to locate other parents who may be able to help meet their child care needs.
+We also realized that sibling childcare is an issue for some families who would like to participate in our program, resulting in the implementation of Childcare Connections (CC).
+Through the informal, unofficial CC program, parents can look to our website to locate other parents who may be able to help meet their childcare needs.

 In the spring of 2005, the preschool planted a magnolia tree in the front lawn in memory of Cecile’s mother, Elia Boudreaux Culp, who passed away September 4, 2004.
 The outgoing Pre-K class gave the preschool a new printer/fax machine.